 Teams compete to create dishes from provided ingredients.
 No prior cooking skill required, and the shared meal afterward extends the bonding time.

-This activity requires coordination, communication, and adapting when things don't go as planned, all valuable team building skills.
+This activity requires coordination, communication, and adapting when things don't go as planned.

 Volunteer projects